spotlightpa/poor-richard/content/support/_index.md

 published = 2019-09-05T13:14:35.433Z
 title = "Support Us"
 subhed = "How We’re Funded"
-description = "Spotlight PA is a project of the Lenfest Institute that combines the strength of Philadelphia Inquirer, PennLive, and many more partners." url = "/support/" layout = "support"
+description = "Spotlight PA is an independent, nonpartisan newsroom dedicated to investigative and public-service journalism for Pennsylvania." url = "/support/" layout = "support"